 Off-screen vs no-rendering

-It is important to understand the disctintion them to prevent misunderstandings.
+It is important to understand the distinction between no-rendering mode and off-screen mode:

-- In no-rendering, Unreal Engine does not render anything.
+- No-rendering mode: Unreal Engine does not render anything.
 Graphics are not computed.
 GPU based sensors return empty data.

-- In off-screen, Unreal Engine is working as usual, rendering is computed.
-Simply, there is no display available.
-GPU sensors return data when off-screen, and no-rendering mode can be enabled at will.
+- Off-screen mode: Unreal Engine is working as usual, rendering is computed but there is no display available.
+GPU based sensors return data.

 # Linux DISPLAY= ./CarlaUE4.sh -opengl